ancientagent/Gist-List/extension/README.md

 ## License

-© 2025 Gister.
+© 2025 GISTer.
 All rights reserved.

 ---